• Skip to secondary menu

 History of Street Parties

-Street parties in the UK started in 1919 as ‘Peace Teas’ after World War I as a treat for children in those times of hardship – see this video:
+Street parties organised by residents on a mass basis in the UK seem to have started in 1919 as ‘Peace Teas’ after World War I as a treat mainly for children in those times of hardship – see this short video:

-1919 was the first time when street parties were organised by residents on a mass basis.
-The events were part of the Peace Treaty celebrations, and were formal sit down affairs mainly for the many poor and orphaned children after the war and the 1918/19 global flu epidemic.
+In addition to major national and town events, ‘peace teas’ were encouraged as formal sit down affairs mainly for the children, many poor and orphaned after the war and the 1918/19 global flu epidemic.
 This is why street parties have until recently focused on children sitting down for a tea.

 After then this uniquely British tradition developed, mainly in England and Wales, as residents continued to organise them on all major national days of celebration – see below.

 Street parties would have evolved out of earlier traditions of street dressing, tea parties, parades, banquets and fancy dress parties with children for national occasions – see below.
-This is also why we use bunting, which is usually always erected at a street party.
+This is also why we use bunting, which is usually erected at a street party.

 Today – Street parties are now being held at any time for all ages and for the neighbourly fun of it, and to build community spirit at the street level.
 They are a more relaxed BBQ and bring food-to-share arrangement, and the kids can play freely.
 Bristol is the UK’s street party capital with over 100 held each year.